Wabtech-B/wabtech/contributing.md

-# Still in development, No contributions are allowed yet
+#  No contributions are allowed yet, Still in development!